Knowing about fly overview can help to identify the most effective fly control methods.

-Seal the home (specifically the upper stories of the south and west sides) before flies enter in late August and September.
+Seal the home, specifically the upper stories of the south and west sides, before flies enter in late August and September.
 External treatment of house walls with an efficient fly spray can further restrict access.
-Aerosol fly spray enables you to kill actively flying flies to control.
+Indeed, aerosol fly spray enables you to kill actively flying flies to control.

 Experienced, researched and written by Graeme Stephens.
 An IICRC Master Restoration Technician in 2001.
 With over 34 years of disinfecting, cleaning and pest control Auckland services experience.